-The Board of Directors of the Company is responsible for preparing the corporate governance report that covers the requirements of Article 4 of the Code.
-The Board of Directors provided their assessment whether the Company has a process in place to comply with its Articles of Associations, and the provisions of the QFMA's law and regulations and other relevant legislation and the Company's compliance with the articles of the Code' (the 'Statement'), which was shared with KPMG on 5 February 2023, and to be included as part of the annual corporate governance report.
+The Board of Directors of the Company is responsible for preparing the corporate governance report that covers the requirements of Article 4 of the Code that is free from material misstatement and for the information contained therein.
+The Board of Directors provided their assessment whether the Company has a process in place to comply with its Articles of Associations, and the provisions of the QFMA's law and regulations and other relevant legislation and the Company's compliance with the articles of the Code' (the 'Statement'), which was shared with KPMG on 19 February 2024, and to be included as part of the annual corporate governance report.

 This responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of the Statement that is free from material misstatement, whether due to fraud or error.
+The Board of Directors is also responsible for preventing and detecting fraud and for identifying and ensuring that the Company complies with laws and regulations applicable to its activities.
 The Board of Directors is responsible for ensuring that management and staff involved with the preparation of the Statement are properly trained, systems are properly updated and that any changes in reporting encompass all significant business units.